 Hardware and software used in Community Networks can be very diverse, even inside one network.
 A Community Network can have both wired and wireless links.
-The network can be managed by multiple routing protocols or network topology management systems.
+Multiple routing protocols or network topology management systems may coexist in the network.

 These networks grow organically, since they are formed by the aggregation of nodes belonging to different users.
-A minimum governance infrastructure is required in order to coordinate IP addressing, routing, etc. A clear example of this kind of Community Network is described in [Braem].
+A minimum governance infrastructure is required in order to coordinate IP addressing, routing, etc. An example of this kind of Community Network is described in [Braem].
 These networks follow a participatory model, which has been shown effective in connecting geographically dispersed people, thus enhancing and extending digital Internet rights.

-The fact of the users adding new infrastructure (i.e. extensibility) can be used to formulate another definition: A Community Network is a network in which any participant in the system may add link segments to the network in such a way that the new network segments can support multiple nodes and adopt the same overall characteristics as those of the joined network, including the capacity to further extend the network.
-Once these link segments are joined to the network, there is no longer a meaningful distinction between the previous extent of the network and the new extent of the network.
+The fact of the users adding new infrastructure (i.e. extensibility) can be used to formulate another definition: A Community Network is a network in which any participant in the system may add link segments to the network in such a way that the new segments can support multiple nodes and adopt the same overall characteristics as those of the joined network, including the capacity to further extend the network.
+Once these link segments are joined to the network, there is no longer a meaningful distinction between the previous and the new extent of the network.